 Item 18.
 Education.
 List undergraduate, master’s, and doctoral degrees and the month and year earned.

-920
+Items 19-20.
+Degrees Sought.
+Provide the degree sought under the award and the expected completion date (mm/yyyy).
+Indicate whether the appointee is in a dual degree program (e.g., M.D./Ph.D.).
+Appointees in dual-degree programs (e.g., M.D./Ph.D., D.D.D./Ph.D.) should report all degrees being sought.

 Item 21.
 Specialty Boards.
 If applicable, select a specialty from the attached list.
 If not applicable, indicate N/A.

-Items 18-19.
-Degrees Sought.
-Provide the degree sought under the award and the expected completion date (mm/yyyy).
-Indicate whether the appointee is in a dual degree program (e.g., M.D./Ph.D.).
-Appointees in dual-degree programs (e.g., M.D./Ph.D., D.D.D./Ph.D.) should report all degrees being sought.

 Item 22.
 Support for Period of Appointment.
 Indicate the total amount the appointee expects to receive from the grant during the appointment period.
 For trainees, provide the stipend amount.
 CDC trainees should provide the stipend amount, tuition/fees, and travel.
 For career development scholars and research education award participants, report only the salary or subsistence allowance to be received from the grant.

 Item 23.
 Statement of Nondelinquency on U.S. Federal Debt.
 A “Statement of Nondelinquency on Federal Debt” is required for each particular appointment period and is to be completed by each individual (trainee) appointed to receive financial support under a PHS institutional training grant.